cockpit-project/cockpit/doc/protocol.md

 These payloads contain resource data, such as javascript and html files that make up cockpit packages.
-Typically, channels of this type are opened between cockpit-ws and cockpit-agent.
+Typically, channels of this type are opened between cockpit-ws and cockpit-bridge.
 See doc/packages.md

 Additional "open" command options are available to open a channel of this
 type: